-Boating season is largely over in Green Harbor, with the exception of the commercial guys.
-I took a trip down here on Saturday morning after not really spending much time down here during the regular season.
-Located at the Southern tip of Marshfield, MA, Green Harbor is one of the coolest and most laid back fishing ports on the MA coast.
+Recreational boating season is largely over by early November, but Green Harbor is a year round operation, with commercial fishing and lobstering operations lasting through the winter.
+Located at the Southern tip of Marshfield, Green Harbor is one of the coolest and most laid back fishing ports on the Massachusetts Coastline.
 In addition to its commerical fleet, it has a very nice facility, the Green Harbor Marina, where there are transient spaces available.
 There are also many charter fishing companies working out of here as well, given the close proximity to Cape Cod Bay and Stellwagen Bank.

+Below Green Harbor, Duxbury beach extends nearly seven miles extends down to Saquish head.
+These places are easily accessible from Green Harbor.
 Once outside Boston Harbor at Allerton Point in Hull, Green Harbor is roughly twenty two miles to the South along the coast.
-So figure about an hour ride on average, depending on your speed and weather conditions.
-Saquish Head, at the bottom of the Duxbury Beach peninsula, is approximately another five miles.
 There are a few obstructions offshore that boaters need to be aware of when approaching Green Harbor, such as the Howland Ledge and Bartlett Rock.
 Fortunately, these are both well marked.

 A chart of the area: Green Harbor all the way down to Duxbury Bay: